marcelocarrara96/marcelocarrara96/READMEeng.md

 > 🎯 **Goal:** Transitioning into Cloud Computing with a focus on becoming a **Cloud Analyst / AWS NOC Support**.
 Passionate about designing scalable, secure, and efficient cloud infrastructures on AWS.

 I went from League of Legends servers to AWS servers.
-Based in Prudentópolis, Paraná, I dedicate myself daily to cloud infrastructure and architecture — because in the cloud, just like in competitive gaming, the grind never stops.
+I dedicate myself daily to cloud infrastructure and architecture — because in the cloud, just like in competitive gaming, the grind never stops.
 Every lab completed is one step closer to building scalable, secure, and efficient systems.

 ---